How decisions are made and the procedures which are followed.

 Information in relation to Executive Salaries, this includes posts with salaries over £50,000

-- A basic estimate of spending on unions (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary), and £120,158.07
+Basic estimate of spending on unions (calculated as the number of full time equivalent days spent on union duties by authority staff that spent the majority of their time on union duties multiplied by the average salary

-- A basic estimate of spending on unions as a percentage of the total pay bill (calculated as the number of full time equivalent days spent on union duties multiplied by the average salary divided by the total pay bill).
-0.09%
+A basic estimate of spending on unions as a percentage of the total pay bill (calculated as the number of full time equivalent days spent on union duties by authority staff that spent the majority of their time on union duties multiplied by the average salary divided by the total pay bill)